adamlacoste/card-sharp/README.md

 # Card Sharp

-Card Sharp is a utility for simulating a deck of playing cards in Node.js.
+**Card Sharp** is a utility for simulating a deck of playing cards in Node.js.
 It is a work in progress and may change significantly before it reaches version 1.0.

 ## Quick Start

-To get started using Card Sharp quickly, you can use the default ESM export to instantiate a new deck.
+To get started using **Card Sharp**, you can use the default ESM export to instantiate a new deck.
 (Sorry, CommonJS is not supported at this time.
 Let me know if that's a feature you want.)